FWGS/xash3d-fwgs/Documentation/supported-mod-list.md

 6. [They Hunger: Route666 Demo](https://yadi.sk/d/XKWCseAPohkG6) by *MadMapper*

 ## List of supported mods from mobile_hacks branch of HLSDK Portable by FWGS
-Currently, fresh Xash3D FWGS builds uses libraries from this branch, so you can play mods below out-of-the-box.
+Currently, fresh Xash3D FWGS builds for Android, PS Vita and Nintendo Switch uses libraries from this branch, so you can play mods below out-of-the-box.

 1. **[Afraid of Monsters](https://www.moddb.com/mods/afraid-of-monsters/downloads/afraid-of-monsters-v1)**
 2. **[Big Lolly](https://www.moddb.com/mods/big-lolly)**